Tools4everBV/HelloID-Conn-Prov-Target-EntraID/README.md

 -	Provide a logical name for your secret in the Description field, and select the expiration date for your secret.
 -	It's IMPORTANT to copy the newly generated client secret, because you cannot see the value anymore after you close the page.
 -	At last we need to get the **Tenant ID**.
 This can be found in the Microsoft Entra ID Portal by going to **Microsoft Entra ID > Overview**.

+### Remarks

+#### Limited attributes in the create action
+The create account in the [graph api](https://learn.microsoft.com/en-us/graph/api/user-post-users?view=graph-rest-1.0&tabs=http) is limited.
+For that reason, the account is updated after it is created.
+This could result in an account that is created without all attributes.
+Because the correlation value is mandatory HelloID can correlate the account when retrying the action.

 ## Getting help
 > [!TIP]